Phoenix is known for a lot of great things, but the extreme heat experienced during the summer months isn’t one of those things.

 It’s a good thing that slate tiles need very little maintenance despite constantly being exposed under the sun.

 In fact, the older it grows, the better it looks.

 It is, however, important to know that slate tiles are heavier and pricier than other types of tiles.

-If you plan to change your roofing to incorporate sate tiles, be sure to check and see if the roofing structures are strong enough to carry hundreds of interlocking slate tiles.
+If you plan to change your roofing to incorporate slate tiles, be sure to check and see if the roofing structures are strong enough to carry hundreds of interlocking slate tiles.

 It may prove costly to move slate tiles from their point of manufacture all the way to your building site.

-They tend to break easily and, therefore, need care when handling.
+They tend to break easily and, therefore, need care when handling them.

 Slate tiles are seen as a preserve of the wealthy and financially endowed.

 Looking for a way to minimize energy costs around your home?